objectionary/news.eolang.org/_posts/2024/03/2024-03-18-cage-recursion.md

 ---

 The main difference between `cage` and `memory` is how the object is written.
-When dataizing, `memory.write` executes its argument as well.
+When dataizing, `memory.write` datazies its argument as well.
 Whereas `cage.write` just saves a reference to this object.
-As a result, the execution of the `cage` may turn out to be recursive.
+As a result, the dataization of the `cage` may turn out to be recursive.
 Unfortunately, this error is often not obvious.

 In this post we will tell you how we solved this problem.